STEVE-Rover/steve_watchdog/README.md

 ## Published topics
 * ~status (std_msgs/Bool): true if all of the topic frequencies are good, false otherwise.
 * ~info (steve_watchdog/TopicArray): List of all monitored topics with their status.

+## Common bugs
+* High frequency topics oscillate between true and false in Gazebo.
+This is caused by the simulated clock which has a bigger time step than the wall clock.
+To solve this, reduce the publishing frequency of the topic or make the time step smaller.